 Cacti in pots do best in a special soil mix.
-I have many tropical houseplants, and the blends I use for many of them are different.
-This is all about cactus soil mix, so you can choose what’s the best to keep your beautiful indoor cactus plants healthy and happy.
+I have many tropical houseplants, and the blends I use for them differ.
+This is all about cactus soil mix, so you can choose what’s the best to keep your beautiful indoor desert plants healthy and happy.

-There seems to be some debate as to what is the optimum cactus potting soil is because people have their favorites.
+There seems to be some debate about the optimum cactus soil mix.
+This is because people have their favorites.
 The best cactus mix, just like the best succulent mix, has good drainage, is chunky, and lets the excess water flow out.

 Cactus Potting Mix Basics